Skip to content

 Two pepper plants we saved from last fall.
 We had them in the front window all winter long and we’re putting them out on the front stoop when it’s sunny and warm.
 Starting to flower already!
 The plant on the right is an apple tree grown from seed so that will be going in the ground after June 1 too.

 Another view of the main garden with our garlic patch in front.
-The seeds went in last fall, covered the bed with mulch and they’re starting to come up nicely!
+The seeds went in last fall, the bed is covered with mulch and the garlic plants are already starting to come up nicely!
+Last fall we added two more patches elsewhere on the property!

 Grant chillin' with Elijah and Malachi